Tim Hudson: Atlanta Braves (2005–2013)

-Hudson is one of only 7 ballplayers who pitched in the NL in 2007 who won at least 12 games in each year from 2004–07, the others being Carlos Zambrano, Greg Maddux, Roy Oswalt, Jason Marquis, Derek Lowe, and Jeff Suppan.
+Hudson is one of only seven ballplayers who pitched in the NL in 2007 who won at least 12 games in each year from 2004 to 2007, the others being Carlos Zambrano, Greg Maddux, Roy Oswalt, Jason Marquis, Derek Lowe, and Jeff Suppan.

 On August 2, 2008, Hudson revealed that he would undergo Tommy John ligament transplant surgery on his pitching elbow, and missed the remainder of the 2008 season.
 He started the 2009 season on the 60-day DL, and did not play prior to the All Star break.
 On July 2, 2009, he threw a 90-pitch bullpen session and Atlanta Braves manager Bobby Cox said: "He's ready to go. ...
 He's really come along.
 He's got major-league stuff right now, his normal stuff."
 But Cox added that the Braves would not rush the timetable on Hudson's return, which was scheduled for mid- to late-August.
 Hudson's first minor-league rehab start was tentatively scheduled for July 19 at Class A Myrtle Beach.
 After completing several minor league rehab sessions, Hudson returned to the Atlanta Braves starting pitching rotation on September 1, 2009.
 He gave up only two runs and earned his first win of the 2009 season.

 On November 12, 2009, Hudson signed a $28 million, three-year extension with the Braves with a $9 million option for a fourth year.
-On August 28, 2010 against the Florida Marlins, Hudson set a career high in strikeouts with 13.
+On August 28, 2010, against the Florida Marlins, Hudson set a career high in strikeouts with 13.

 On October 5, 2010, Hudson was awarded the 2010 NL Comeback Player of the Year Award.

-On June 20, 2011, in Atlanta, Hudson hit his second career home run, a two-run home run which provided the only scoring of the game in a 2–0 victory over the Toronto Blue Jays.
+On June 20, 2011, in Atlanta, Hudson hit his second career home run, a two-run shot which accounted for the only scoring in a 2–0 victory over the Toronto Blue Jays.
 On the same day, he got his 1,600th strikeout in the top of the fifth inning against J. P. Arencibia.
 On July 15, 2011, Hudson was the winning pitcher in the Braves' 10,000th win in franchise history.

 Hudson went 16–7 with a 3.62 ERA in 2012.
 On October 30, 2012, Hudson had his $9 million option exercised by the Braves.

-On April 30, 2013, Hudson became the 113th major league pitcher to reach 200 wins, with an 8-1 victory over the Washington Nationals at Turner Field.
-Hudson went 7 innings, giving up only 3 hits and 1 run while recording 6 strikeouts and 2 walks.
-Hudson also went 2 for 3 at the plate with a double and a home run.
-On July 24, 2013, Hudson was pitching a 4-hit shutout against the New York Mets when Eric Young, Jr., who was trying to beat a throw to first base, accidentally stepped on Hudson's leg above the ankle.
+On April 30, 2013, Hudson became the 113th major league pitcher to reach 200 wins, with an 8–1 victory over the Washington Nationals at Turner Field.
+Hudson went seven innings, giving up only three hits and one run while recording six strikeouts and two walks.
+Hudson also went 2-for-3 at the plate with a double and a home run.
+On July 24, 2013, Hudson was pitching a four-hit shutout against the New York Mets when Eric Young, Jr., who was trying to beat a throw to first base, accidentally stepped on Hudson's leg above the ankle.
 This resulted in an ankle fracture that ended Hudson's 2013 season.
 After the season, Hudson became a free agent.
 His record with the Braves was 113–72 with an ERA of 3.56.